wangyingjian/Automatic-Interface-Testing-for-System-Call-Interception-Frameworks/README.md

 + Parsing.
 This function enables the model to tell if a system call response is valid corresponds to a system call when a pair of system call and system call response is given.

+(Q: Does it mean that the model checks the response according to how the reterned arguments are difined for certain system call?)

 + Generating valid system call responses.
 This function enable the model to generate a valid system call when a system call is given. <s>This function can behave benign or malicious depands on the need.
 While a benign model generates valid reponses the same as the kernal system, a malicious model may only generate 'valid' reponse from the point of view of format.
 That is to say, the content of a malicious response doesn't contain valid information, although it is delivered in standard format.</s>

 (Q: Does it mean that the model itself has the ability to response a system call without the attendance of the kernel side?
 Or just collect the response after generating the system call?)